Bannu District: History

-The history of Bannu goes back to prehistoric times, due to its strategic location.
-Sheri Khan Tarakai is an ancient settlement site located in the Bannu District with ruins of the oldest known village settlement in the Bannu region, which was occupied from the late fifth until the early third millennium BC.
+The history of Bannu goes back to prehistoric times due to its strategic location.
+Notably, Sheri Khan Tarakai is an ancient settlement site located in the Bannu District.
+Here, remnants bear witness to the presence of the most ancient village settlement within the Bannu region.
+This site witnessed occupation from the late fifth century to the early third millennium BC.

 The sacred texts of Zend Avesta and Vendidad mentions Varəna, the Avestan predecessor of the name for Bannu, as one of the sixteen most beautiful and perfect lands created by Ahura Mazda.
-Bannu is the homeland and birthplace of Fereydun;
+Bannu is the homeland and birthplace of Fereydun.

+Malik Dilasa Khan had also fought a successful battle against the sikh empire. in which he killed one of the prominent Sikh Military commander Jai Singh Atariwala in the Battle of Bannu.

-British era (1861–1947)
+British era (1849–1947)

+Bannu District was annexed by the British from its former Sikh rulers after the Second Anglo-Sikh War of 1848–1849.
 After the British annexation of Punjab, then including parts of the North-West Frontier Province (NWFP), the valley was administered by Herbert Edwardes.
 As a result of his administration, the region became a source of strong support, during the Indian Rebellion of 1857.
 Although the valley itself was peaceful, it was subject to incursions from the Waziri tribes of the Tochi Valley and the neighbouring hills.
 The primary export of the region was wheat, Salt and alum were also quarried at Kalabagh.

 As of 1911, the Indus had no bridges within the district, but was navigable for local boats throughout its course of 76 mi.